m-tymchyk/kuna-api-php/readme.md

 PHP 5.6+ is required.

+IF you want not use Composer or Must use PHP 5.3, you can use [Simple API PHP Library](/simple)

 ## 1. Install

 You can add Kuna PHP API as a dependency using the **composer.phar** CLI: